 - If you test positive for COVID-19 inform Residence Life staff or the Student Health Center staff to assist you in making arrangements for isolating yourself.

-- Ill students will be provided an on-campus single living space with a private bathroom and kitchen facilities as space allows.
+- Ill students will be provided an on-campus living space with a private bathroom and kitchen facilities as space allows.

 - Arrangements will be made with campus Dining Services to assist in you receiving to-go meals at your living unit.